Troy Andersen

-Troy Andersen (born April 23, 1999) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football for the Montana State Bobcats where previously played quarterback, running back and fullback for them before moving to linebacker.
+Troy Andersen (born April 23, 1999) is an American professional football linebacker.
+He played college football for the Montana State Bobcats, where he previously played quarterback, running back, and fullback for them before moving to linebacker.
 He was named a FCS All-American and the Big Sky Conference defensive player of the year in 2021.

 Early life

 Andersen was born on April 23, 1999, and grew up on his family's cattle ranch in Dillon, Montana.
 He attended Beaverhead County High School, where he played quarterback and safety for their football team, as well as on their basketball and track teams.
 As a senior, Andersen was named first-team All-State at quarterback and safety, as well as the Montana Defensive Player of the Year, after he passed for 1,403 yards, rushed for 877 yards, and scored 30 total touchdowns on offense and had 71 tackles with three interceptions and two fumbles recovered on defense while Beaverhead won the Class A state championship.